nicklockwood/ShapeScript/Help/getting-started.md

 The first instruction, `cube`, creates the cube shape.
 Note the `{ ... }` braces after `cube`.
 Content inside braces relates to the instruction that precedes them.
 In this case, the braces contain instructions that set the  `position` and  `color` of the cube.

-The line `position -1.5` means "position the shape 1.5 units to the left of the origin".
+The line `position -1.5` means "position the shape 1.5 spacial units to the left of the origin".
 The *origin* is the center of the world, and is the default position at which new shapes will appear.

-The units are arbitrary, but you should think of one unit as being approximately one meter, for the purposes of consistent model sizing.
+**Note:** The spacial units ShapeScript uses are arbitrary, and can represent anything that you wish them to: a centimeter, a meter, an inch, a mile, etc. Try to choose an appropriate scale for your models so that you avoid having to work with very large scales (thousands of units), or very small scales (thousandths of a unit).
+That will help to avoid rendering precision issues, as well as making your scripts easier to work with.

 The `position` keyword is followed by up to 3 numbers representing offsets along the X, Y, and Z axes respectively.
 If values are omitted, they are assume to be zero, so a position of `-1.5` is equivalent to `-1.5 0 0`.
 This is covered in detail in the [transforms](transforms.md#position) section.